Electronic structures and multi-orbital models of La$_3$Ni$_2$O$_7$ thin films at ambient pressure: Results

-Figure~\ref{fig3} presents the evolution of the Fermi surface in La$_3$Ni$_2$O$_7$ thin films under different slab configurations and Hubbard $U$.
-Panels (a) and (c) correspond to $U=0$ eV, while panels (b) and (d) correspond to $U=2$ eV.
-For $U=0$ eV, the Fermi surface of the One-UC slab consists of three electron pockets ($\alpha,\alpha^{\prime},\beta$) and two hole pockets ($\gamma,\gamma^{\prime}$), as shown in Fig.~\ref{fig3}(a).
+Figure~\ref{fig3} presents the evolution of the Fermi surface in La$_3$Ni$_2$O$_7$ thin films under different slab configurations and Hubbard $U_{eff}$.
+Panels (a) and (c) correspond to $U_{eff}=0$ eV, while panels (b) and (d) correspond to $U_{eff}=2$ eV.
+For $U_{eff}=0$ eV, the Fermi surface of the One-UC slab consists of three electron pockets ($\alpha,\alpha^{\prime},\beta$) and two hole pockets ($\gamma,\gamma^{\prime}$), as shown in Figure~\ref{fig3}(a).
 Notably, the $\gamma$ and $\gamma^{\prime}$ pockets are primarily derived from the Ni$-d_{z^2}$ orbital.
 The splitting of the Ni-$d_{z^2}$ and Ni$-d_{x^2-y^2}$ states along the $M-\Gamma$ and $X-\Gamma$ directions gives rise to the additional $\alpha^{\prime}$ and $\gamma^{\prime}$ pockets.
 This splitting originates from inter-stack interactions induced by the reduced structural symmetry in thin films.
-In contrast, there are two electron pockets ($\alpha,\beta$) and one hole pocket ($\gamma$) on the Fermi surface in the Half-UC slab, as shown in Fig.~\ref{fig3}(b).
+In contrast, there are two electron pockets ($\alpha,\beta$) and one hole pocket ($\gamma$) on the Fermi surface in the Half-UC slab, as shown in Figure~\ref{fig3}(b).

-For $U=2$ eV, as the Ni$-d_{z^2}$ bonding bands in the One-UC slab shift downward and approach $E_{F}$, there is a significant reduction in the spatial extent of the hole pokets $\gamma$ and $\gamma^{\prime}$ around the $M$ point in the Brillouin zone, as shown in Fig.~\ref{fig3}(c).
-In contrast, the Fermi surface geometry in the Half-UC slab exhibits minimal changes, as depicted in Fig.~\ref{fig3}(d).
+For $U_{eff}=2$ eV, as the Ni$-d_{z^2}$ bonding bands in the One-UC slab shift downward and approach $E_{F}$, there is a significant reduction in the spatial extent of the hole pokets $\gamma$ and $\gamma^{\prime}$ around the $M$ point in the Brillouin zone, as shown in Figure~\ref{fig3}(c).
+In contrast, the Fermi surface geometry in the Half-UC slab exhibits minimal changes, as depicted in Figure~\ref{fig3}(d).